Sexual orientation discrimination

-Sexual orientation discrimination (also known as sexualism) is discrimination based on sexual orientation and/or sexual behaviour.
+Sexual orientation discrimination (also known as sexualism) is discrimination based on a person's sex, sexual orientation, or pregnancy.

 Sexual bias

 Sexual orientation discrimination often comes up in the context of employment actions.
-It usually refers to a predisposition towards heterosexual people, which is biased against lesbian, gay, and bisexual people, among others.
+It refers to sexual prejudice, a negative attitude towards someone that is based on their sexual orientation.
+An example of this bias is homophobia, which refers to discrimination towards someone who is homosexual.
+Often in the work environment, this is seen with heterosexual individuals who are prejudiced against lesbian, gay, and bisexual people (among others).
 This is specifically referred to as heterosexism.
-A related term is sexual prejudice, a negative attitude towards someone because of their sexual orientation.
-This bias is also the same as homophobia, as it is discrimination towards or against certain sexual orientations.

-An earlier definition of this term is: Sexual orientation discrimination is a belief or argument that one sexual orientation or sexual behaviour is inherently superior to some or all others.
-Usually it comes in the form of heterosexuality being considered the only natural, normal, or moral mode of sexual behavior, and is also used to refer to the effects of that instinct.
+An earlier definition of this term is: Sexual orientation discrimination is a belief or argument that one sexual orientation or sexual behavior is inherently superior to some or all others.
+Usually, it comes in the form of heterosexuality being considered the only natural, normal, or moral mode of sexual behavior, and is also used to refer to the effects of that instinct.
 The word heterosexism has also been proposed to mean essentially the same thing as this form of sexual orientation discrimination.
 This word has been suggested as an alternative to homophobia, in part because it uses a parallel structure to sexism or racism.
-The intent of the concept of heterosexism is the examination of the cultural bias against non-heterosexuals rather than individual bias, which is the focus of homophobia, as well as the adverse effects of normative heterosexuality on heterosexual identifying people.
+The intent of the concept of heterosexism is the examination of the cultural bias against non-heterosexuals rather than individual bias, which is the focus of homophobia, as well as the adverse effects of normative heterosexuality on heterosexual-identifying people.

 Forms of discrimination

 Employment actions

 Employment actions (or ultimate employment actions), refer to hiring, firing, demotions, promotions, and compensation.
 Adverse employment actions, however, include termination, demotions, suspension, and changes to conditions, responsibilities and pay.
 Title VII of the Civil Rights Act of 1964 prohibits employment discrimination on the basis of sex.
 In Bostock v.
-Clayton County 590 U.S. ___ 2020, the Supreme Court found that adverse employment actions made due to an employee's sexual orientation or gender identity violates Title VII.
+Clayton County, the Supreme Court found that adverse employment actions made due to an employee's sexual orientation or gender identity violate Title VII.